krabinator/ChatCommands/README.md

 If you don't want to log the commands just replace the quotes with nil.
 Color is in RGB values.

-You can include either of the following in the Title of a command for Player recognation; {PlayerName} {PlayerId}
+You can include either of the following in the Title of a command for Player recognition; {PlayerName} {PlayerId}

 ```lua
 Config = {}